Cancel superseded runs with concurrency and cancel-in-progress

-Add a GitHub Actions `concurrency` group scoped to the ref with `cancel-in-progress: true`, so a new push cancels the now-obsolete run instead of leaving both to occupy runners.
+Add a GitHub Actions `concurrency` group scoped to the ref and turn on `cancel-in-progress` for PR runs (it defaults to `false`), so a new push cancels the now-obsolete run instead of leaving both to occupy runners.

 One live run per ref; cancel superseded PR runs